nclud/Keypler/README.md

 Automated API & License key generation, for Meteor!

+**Warning** Keypler is still in development and not completely finished.
+When it is, this message will be gone and Keypler will be available on Atmosphere.

 ## Usage

 In the server's code, simply add `var keypler = new Keypler()` to instantiate Keypler.
 You can pass a configuration object - we'll document that more later.